phase2/frontend-docs/particle/sprint-0.md

 * Don't Remove Protons: these "patterns" contain largely config.
 Simply put, they contain a bit of the magic that makes Particle great.
 Once you know more about how these are working you can override them.
 * Don't Remove Atoms/Images or Atoms/SvgIcon right away: while these patterns are replaceable, they're used in a few places that may result in angry console output.
+* Organisms/Carousel: This default pattern implements Bootstrap 4's Carousel, but also stands as a method for the Drupal app to have settings overridden.
+Remove Carousel as well as the settings overrides in the [Drupal app's](https://github.com/phase2/particle/blob/master/apps/drupal/index.js) `index.js` file.

 ## Now You're Linting with Power.
 AirBnB Power